 - Moving costs.
 Asking your friends with pickup trucks to help can save you some dough -- but will take a lot more time.
 Sometimes it's worth paying for the deluxe treatment, where the company packs your boxes for you, transports them to the new location, and unpacks at the other end.

-For more information on all aspects of marketing and selling your home, see Selling a House in a Tough Market, by Ilona Bray and Alayna Schroeder (Nolo).
+For more information on all aspects of marketing and selling your home, see Selling Your House: Nolo's Essential Guide.